ianlutzker/git/README.md

 [Pro Git Book](https://git-scm.com/book/en/v2)

-## How to upload a local repository to GitHub
+## Upload a local repository to GitHub

 Run these commands from your project directory: